nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 ---
 <br>

-## How trash service varies by neighborhood
+## How sanitation services vary by neighborhood
+New York's sanitation system is vast.
+It includes the Department of Sanitation (DSNY), which is responsible for residential trash, recycling, and street cleaning; private waste haulers who pick up garbage produced by businesses; the Department of Parks and Recreation, which is responsible for trash pickups in our parks; and Business Improvement Districts, which often fund street litter baskets (garbage cans) and additional services to help clean their neighborhood.

-A big part of adequate sanitation is street litter baskets.
-The Department of Sanitation (DSNY) publishes the location of its street litter baskets on [NYC Open Data](https://opendata.cityofnewyork.us/data/), which we include here on the Environment and Health Data Portal.
-Let’s look at these data.
+DSNY publishes the location of street litter baskets on [NYC Open Data](https://opendata.cityofnewyork.us/data/), which we make available here on the Environment and Health Data Portal.

 In New York City, litter baskets are either wire and open at the top, or non-wired and enclosed.